jose-bar/cse15l-lab-reports/LabReport1.md

 > Working directory: `/home/lecture1/messages`

 > The command displays the text "Hello World!" in African.
-This is the content of the af.txt file and thus the output of cat.
+This is the content of the `af.txt` file and thus the output of `cat`.
 Adding another file name prints out the contexts subsequently

 > The output is not an error.